-Gustavo Dudamel is in his fifth season as Music Director of the Los Angeles Philharmonic, where his contract has already been extended through 2018-19, the orchestra’s 100th season.
+Now entering his seventh season as Music & Artistic Director of the Los Angeles Philharmonic, Dudamel’s contract has been extended through 2021-2022 season.
 Under his leadership the Los Angeles Philharmonic has expanded its diversified outreach through many projects, most notably Youth Orchestra Los Angeles (YOLA), influenced by Venezuela’s widely successful El Sistema.
-With YOLA, Gustavo brings music to children in the underserved communities of Los Angeles, and also serves as an inspiration for similar efforts throughout the United States, as well as for programs in Sweden (Hammarkullen) and Scotland (Raploch).
-This season, the students of YOLA will have the unique opportunity of playing alongside the musicians of the Los Angeles Philharmonic in its first ever public “side by side” concert.
+With YOLA and additional educational expansion in Los Angeles, Gustavo brings music to children in the underserved communities of Los Angeles, and also serves as an inspiration for similar efforts throughout the United States, as well as for programs in Sweden (Hammarkullen) and Scotland (Raploch).

-Many video/DVD releases capture the excitement of important concerts in Gustavo Dudamel’s musical life, including The Inaugural Concert documenting his first concert in 2009 as Music Director of the Los Angeles Philharmonic, New Year’s Eve Concert Gala 2011 with the Berlin Philharmonic, and a Birthday Concert for Pope Benedict XVI, among others.
+Many video/DVD releases capture the excitement of important live concerts in Gustavo Dudamel’s musical life with the LA Phil, Bolívars, Berlin and Vienna Philharmonics.
 In June 2011, a documentary, Let the Children Play, featuring Dudamel, was shown in over 500 Fathom movie theaters nationwide.
-Gustavo Dudamel has been featured three times on CBS’s 60 Minutes andappeared on a 2010 PBS special, Dudamel: Conducting a Life, with Tavis Smiley.
+Gustavo Dudamel has been featured three times on CBS’s 60 Minutes and appeared on a 2010 PBS special, Dudamel: Conducting a Life, with Tavis Smiley.
 He appeared on Sesame Street with Elmo in February 2012.

 Named one of Time Magazine’s 100 most influential people in 2009, Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
 He began violin lessons as a child with José Luis Jiménez and Francisco Díaz at the Jacinto Lara Conservatory.
 He continued his violin studies with Rubén Cova and José Francisco del Castillo at the Latin American Academy of Violin.
 His conducting studies began in 1996 with Rodolfo Saglimbeni and, that same year, he was given his first conducting position, Music Director of the Amadeus Chamber Orchestra.
 In 1999, he was appointed Music Director of the Simón Bolívar Youth Orchestra and began conducting studies with the orchestra’s founder, Dr. Abreu; a few years later, in 2004, Dudamel was brought to international attention by winning the inaugural Bamberger Symphoniker Gustav Mahler Competition.
-These early musical and mentoring experiences molded his commitment to music as an engine for social change – a lifelong passion.
+He then went on to become Music Director of the Gothenburg Symphony (2007-2012), where he currently holds the title Honorary Conductor.
+His early musical and mentoring experiences molded his commitment to music as an engine for social change – a lifelong passion.